 Two results from the baseline simulation (Figure 8) are emphasized.
-First, wealth inequality positively increases network instability for moderate to wealthy networks, and second, aggregate wealth has an inverted U-shaped relationship with instability - initially increasing but then decreasing it.
-As the network becomes more unequal ( $\gamma$ decreases), the share of individuals in the economy failing financially S increases, but only when the network is sufficiently wealthy.
+First, wealth inequality positively increases network instability for moderate to wealthy networks; and second, aggregate wealth has an inverted U-shaped relationship with instability-initially increasing, but then decreasing it.
+As the network becomes more unequal (γ decreases), the share of individuals in the economy failing financially S increases, but only when the network is sufficiently wealthy.
 Wealth inequality, in other words, is destabilizing only when the economy attains a minimum level of wealth.
-In our baseline model, this occurs approximately when d=1.4.
+In our baseline model this approximately occurs when d = 1.4.
 At or above this level of financial wealth, increasing wealth inequality causes greater financial contagion, greater financial asset losses, and therefore a greater likelihood of financial crisis.
 The positive contribution of inequality on instability is relatively linear and is most pronounced when our network's wealth has an expected in-degree of 1.6, doubling the amount of instability.

-Unlike wealth inequality, the effect of increasing aggregate wealth on stability is notably non-monotonic.
-Initial increases in aggregate wealth (from d=1.0 to 1.2) increase the share of financial failures but are immune to any inequality effects.
-At moderate levels of aggregate wealth (d=1.4) instability is higher still, but now inequality begins to have a destabilizing impact, as it goes up ( $\gamma$ decreases).
-The strongest effect of wealth inequality occurs in a moderately wealthy network (d=1.6), when moving from very low wealth inequality to very high inequality roughly doubles the size of the contagion - from around 25 to over 50% of the network failing.
-At the highest levels of aggregate wealth ( $d \ge 1.8$ ), inequality remains positively and significantly related to contagion.
-The level or the share of the network failing financially, however, is smaller than at moderate levels of wealth - nearly 20 percentage points less at some levels of inequality.
+Unlike wealth inequality, the effect of increasing aggregate wealth on stability is notably nonmonotonic.
+Initial increases in aggregate wealth (from d = 1.0 to 1.2) increase the share of financial failures but are immune to any inequality effects.
+At moderate levels of aggregate wealth (d = 1.4) instability is higher still, but now inequality begins to have a destabilizing impact as it goes up (γ decreases).
+The strongest effect of wealth inequality occurs in a moderately wealthy network (d = 1.6), when moving from very low wealth inequality to very high inequality roughly doubles the size of the contagion-from around 25 to over 50 percent of the network failing.
+Finally, at the highest levels of aggregate wealth ($d \ge 1.8$), inequality remains positively and significantly related to contagion, however the level, or the share of the network failing financially, is smaller than at moderate levels of wealth-nearly 20 percentage points less at some levels of inequality.

-Notes: Aggregate wealth is increasing in expected in-degree d.
-Calibrated with $c=0.3, \theta=0.92$ , and $\lambda=0$ .
-As $\gamma$ increases, wealth inequality decreases.
-The domain of $\gamma=[1.025, 2.375]$ corresponds to Gini coefficients of [0.952, 0.267] and top 1% wealth shares of [0.894, 0.070].
+Figure 8: BASELINE MODEL NOTES: Aggregate wealth is increasing in expected in-degree d.
+Calibrated with c = 0.3, $\theta = 0.92$, and $\lambda = 0$.
+As γ increases wealth inequality decreases.
+The domain of $\gamma = [1.025, 2.375]$ corresponds to Gini coefficients of [0.952, 0.267] and top 1% wealth shares of [0.894, 0.070].
 Percentage of financial failures is average of 1,000 iterations.

-The network economy is therefore most unstable or vulnerable to negative shocks, when it is both wealthier (higher d) and unequal (low $\gamma$ ).
-The interaction between an economy's level of wealth inequality and total aggregate wealth reflects the "robust-yet-fragile" nonmonotonicity found in other network models.
+The network economy is therefore most unstable, or vulnerable to negative shocks, when it is both wealthier (higher d) and unequal (low γ).
+The interaction between an economy's level of wealth inequality and total aggregate wealth reflects the "robust-yet-fragile" nonmonotonicity found in other network models.39

-Importantly, instability occurs independently of the shocked node.
+Importantly, instability occurs independent of the shocked node.
 Figure 9 depicts two scenarios of identically calibrated networks.
-In the left panel, the poorest node in the network receives the negative income shock, and in the right, the richest node is shocked.
-The level of contagion between them, while significant and nearly identical to our baseline model in both, is noticeably different, as is the likelihood of financial crisis.
-When the poorest node (min $\{v_i\}$ ) receives the income shock, a greater share of the network fails for both a given level of inequality and aggregate wealth than when the richest node (max $\{v_i\}$ ) is shocked.
+In the left panel, the poorest node in the network receives the negative income shock and in the right the richest node is shocked.
+The level of contagion between them, while significant and nearly identical to our baseline model in both, is noticeable different as is the likelihood of financial crisis.
+When the poorest node $(\min\{v_i\})$ receives the income shock, a greater share of the network fails for both a given level of inequality and aggregate wealth than when the richest node $(\max\{v_i\})$ is shocked.
 This makes sense because poorer nodes have more liabilities, and thus their failure costs spread to a greater number of nodes than when the richest node is shocked.
-The stronger effect from shocking the poorest node is more muted at lower aggregate wealth levels.
-When the richest node is shocked, networks are more robust by over ten percentage points for the wealthiest networks $(d \ge 1.6)$ and approximately five percentage points for the least wealthy networks (d = 1).
+The stronger effect from shocking the poorest node is more muted at lower